estruyf/homebridge-presence-switch-slack/README.md

 }
 ```

-> **Info**: each off these activities you add, will also get a corresponding switch.
+> **Info**: each off these status messages you add, will also get a corresponding switch.
 That way you can add do Homekit automation based on the state of these switches.

 ## Config